 About The Dogtrot Christmas

-Kizzie was the aunt who raised young James Faires, along with her own brood of children.
-Her pioneer spirit inspired the romance I wrote in The Dogtrot Christmas.
+Kizzie raised young James Faires, along with her own brood of children.
+Her pioneer spirit inspired The Dogtrot Christmas.

 The Dogtrot Christmas is the story of Luis Carvajal, a disillusioned Tejano in 1836 Nacogdoches, Texas.
 After the Battle of Goliad, the Mexican army releases him to travel home.
 After three years of involuntary service, he wants to start a new life on the piece of Spanish Land Grant his father gave him.
 Unfortunately, he discovers his greedy brother-in-law declared him dead and sold the property.
 An Anglo couple–which includes a foolishly-generous blond woman with bluebonnet eyes–is building dogtrot cabin.